failbottt/base_gfx/README.md

 ### Advice

-If you're interested in C and native programming I suggest you open up Handmade Her (link below) on YouTube and follow along with Casey.
+If you're interested in C and native programming I suggest you open up Handmade Hero (link below) on YouTube and follow along with Casey.
 He's excellent, and you'll learn a ton.

 ### Credits